Skip to content

 For an all-ocean domain, use the shortcut:

-Or construct from an SSH field where NaN marks land:
+Or construct from any float field at a known grid position, where NaN marks dry cells:

 Staggered variable locations